Find Grad Schools

 • Runway Model

-There were about 4,800 jobs for Model in 2016 (in the United States).
+In 2016, there was an estimated number of 4,800 jobs in the United States for Model.
 There is little to no growth in job opportunities for Model.
-Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.
+There will be an estimated 800 positions for Model per year.

 undefined